Art for all people (Easy Language)

 For example, doctors.

-In 2022, the monument was erected on Heldenplatz in Vienna.
+In 2022, the monument stood on Heldenplatz in Vienna.

 In 2023, Martin and Gerda Essl donated the monument to the Medical University of Vienna.
-First, it stands in front of a hospital, in the Vienna AKH.
-You can see it there.
-Later, it will be in the Medical University.
+Initially, it will be located in front of a hospital, the Vienna General Hospital, where it can be viewed.
+Later, it will be located in the Medical University.

 The second monument